Online Learning and Optimization for Queues with Unknown Demand Curve and Service Distribution: Introduction

 \subsection{{Advantages and challenges.}}

 First, the conventional queueing control problem builds heavily on formulas such as \eqref{PK} and requires the precise knowledge of certain distributional information which may not always be readily available.
-For example, the acquisition of a good estimate of the function $\lambda(p)$ across the full spectrum of the price $p$ is not straightforward and can be time consuming and costly.
-In contrast, the online learning approach does not require such information apriori so it is good at ``learning from scratch".
-Second, unlike the two-step PTO procedure, the online learning approach is an \textit{integrated} method that automatically incorporates estimation errors in observed data in the decision prescription process, so it is able to make a better use of the data in order to achieve improved decisions that are more effective and robust.
+For example, the acquisition of an accurate estimate of the function $\lambda(p)$ across the entire spectrum of the price $p$ is not straightforward and can be both time consuming and costly.
+In contrast, the online learning approach eliminates the need for such prior information, excelling at ``learning from scratch''.
+Second, unlike the two-step PTO procedure, the online learning approach is an integrated method that inherently accounts for estimation errors in observed data during the decision-making process.
+This allows it to utilize data more effectively, leading to improved decisions that are more robust and effective.
+In contrast to PTO's ``static'' learning, where prediction and optimization are distinctly separate steps, LiQUAR employs a reactive learning approach, characterized by its continuous and dynamic interaction with data.

-On the other hand, the online learning methodology in queue systems is by no means a quick extension of online learning in other fields because it needs to account for the unique features in queueing systems.
-First, as the control policy is updated at the beginning of a cycle, the previously established near steady-state dynamics breaks down and the system undergoes a new transient period of which the dynamics endogenously depends on the control policy.
-Such an effect gives rise to the so-called \textit{regret of nonstationary}.
-Next, convergence of the decision iterations heavily relies on statistical efficiency in the evaluation step and properties of queueing data.
-Towards this, the unique features of queueing dynamics brings new challenges.
-Unlike the standard online leanring settings (e.g., stochastic bandit), queueing data such as waiting time and queue length are biased, unbounded and sequentially dependent.
-All the above features that are unique to queueing models bring new challenges to the design and analysis of online learning methodologies in queues.
+On the other hand, the development of online learning methodologies in queue systems is far from a straightforward extension of their use in other fields, as it must address the unique characteristics of queueing dynamics.
+First, when the control policy is updated at the beginning of a cycle, the previously established near steady-state dynamics are disrupted, and the system enters a transient phase.
+The dynamics during this period are endogenously influenced by the updated control policy, giving rise to the so-called \textit{regret of nonstationarity}.
+Second, the convergence of decision iterations depends heavily on the statistical efficiency of the evaluation step and the specific properties of the queueing data.
+This introduces new challenges due to the distinctive nature of queueing dynamics.
+Unlike standard online learning settings (e.g. stochastic bandits), queueing data such as waiting times and queue lengths are often \textit{biased, unbounded, and temporally correlated.} These unique features of queueing models present significant obstacles to the design and analysis of online learning methodologies, necessitating novel approaches that account for these complexities.
+Finally, our algorithm operates without requiring knowledge of the arrival rate function or the service-time distribution.
+This makes our research problem more challenging because we cannot take advantage of the detailed structure of the underlying model.
+Therefore, we are motivated to develop a conceptually simple, model-free learning framework in order to address the above-mentioned challenges.